Scrummy Lane

 How to serve

 I think this pesto orzo salad is perfect on the side with any kind of grilled or barbecued meat or fish.
-Try it with this marinated Greek chicken, these easy air fryer chicken thighs (also possible in the oven!), or another simple chicken recipe.
+Try it with these oven chicken kabobs, this marinated Greek chicken, these easy air fryer chicken thighs (also possible in the oven!), or another simple chicken recipe.

 You can serve it as a single side dish or together with other Mediterranean style sides.
 I like a classic Greek ‘village’ salad or Greek lettuce salad and perhaps a little tsatziki sauce as well.